Use our tips to prevent over sweating to keep you feeling fresh and dry.

 Hyperhidrosis is a medical condition in which patients experience excessive sweating.
 It is rare, but your doctor can run tests to see if you have this condition.
 Patients with hyperhidrosis may sweat while sleeping or during other non-sweat-inducing activities.
 This type of excessive sweating is caused because your sweat glands do not turn off.
 If you have hyperhidrosis, you may notice excessive sweating on your hands, underarms, or face even if you’re not working out or if it’s not excessively hot.

 Remember, sweating is completely normal and everybody sweats!
-But, if you notice that you feel like you sweat too much or if you’re suddenly sweating more than you usually do, talk to your doctor.
+But, if you feel like you sweat too much or if you’re suddenly sweating more than you usually do, talk to your doctor.
 Excessive sweating can be a symptom of certain illnesses, so your doctor can determine if medical intervention is right for you.
 For example, patients with hyperhidrosis tend to experience excessive sweat even if they’re not exercising or spending time in hot weather.
 Depending on your situation and the severity of your sweating, your doctor may suggest oral medications, botox injections, or surgery.

 WHAT IS A COOKIE?